-Figure 4: Strategic Goals and Levers of the IUDF
+Figure 5: Strategic Goals and Levers of the IUDF

 These above IUDF levers relate very specifically to the pillars of spatial transformation and such is embraced by the uMhlathuze Municipality.
-The Municipality is planning and implementing for improved public transport, investment is aimed at aiding the

-Informal Economy and a number of processes are underway to establish integrated human settlements in the municipal area.
+The Municipality is planning and implementing for improved public transport, investment is aimed at aiding the Informal Economy and a number of processes are underway to establish integrated human settlements in the municipal area.
 Specific projects are identified in support of spatial transformation and in line with the listed levers.

-2.5 STATE OF THE NATION AND STATE OF THE PROVINCE ADDRESS
+1.5 STATE OF THE NATION ADDRESS

-President Cyril Ramaphosa delivered the State of the Nation Address (SONA) on the 10th of February 2022 before a joint sitting of the two houses of Parliament.
+President Cyril Ramaphosa delivered the State of the Nation Address (SONA) on 8 February 2024 before a joint sitting of the two houses of Parliament.
 The President in his speech spoke about the five priorities:

-- Growing the Economy and Jobs;
+- Growing the economy and jobs;

-- Building Better Lives;
+- Building better lives

 - Fighting Corruption;

-- Making Communities Safer;
+- · Making Communities Safer;

 - Making Government Work.